 I cannot recommend this book highly enough, it’s laugh out loud funny and provides pure escapism.

-My only problem was when it ended, I was left wondering what to read next, what would fill the void that this book left behind.
+My only problem was when it ended, I found myself wondering what to read next, what would fill the void that this book left behind.

 Happiness in a package ‘About a Girl’